 Regional success stories

 Financial support has not ground to a halt in the Midlands this year, despite the impact of COVID-19.
-There have still been opportunities for regional SMEs to protect themselves against cashflow disruptions, with MEIF Maven Debt Finance issuing capital to 24 businesses since March 2020.
+There have still been opportunities for regional SMEs to protect themselves against cashflow disruptions, with MEIF Maven Debt Finance issuing capital to over 24 businesses since March 2020.

 The construction sector has been a key beneficiary of this continued access to support.
 This summer, Corby-based Green Life Buildings secured a £600,000 funding boost from the MEIF’s East & South East Midlands debt fund.
 In addition to this, Birmingham-based jeweller Toye Kenning & Spencer recently secured a £1 million funding package from the MEIF’s West Midlands debt fund.
 Maven manages both funds and works across the entire Midland Engine region providing flexible debt finance.